 We minimize paper consumption and postal air miles.
 We do not have a paper brochure and do not send out an information pack.
 Our publicity is internet based.
 We therefore hope you have found this website to be comprehensive, providing all the detailed information you need.
 However, if you feel we can improve the site in any way please Contact Us.

 The bathrooms are also fitted with water saving devices on the taps, and have modern thermostatic eco-showers.
-All toilets are fitted with dual flush to save water.
+All the toilets are fitted with dual flush to save water.